jasonbaker/envbuilder/README.rst

 Note that you may also access a parcel's options by prefixing the name with a ``%`` instead of a ``$``.
 In the above example, ``%dir`` is replaced with the dir option of the parcel.
+One thing to note is that percent variables don't use the normal interpolation path.
+Thus, the percent variable must be defined within the parcel itself, not the DEFAULT section.

 Questions
 ------------------